- Name. The name of this corporation is Berkeley-Regis United Neighbors, Inc. (“BRUN”)

 - Boundaries.
 BRUN’s boundaries are: Fifty-Second (52nd) Avenue on the north, Thirty-Eighth (38th) Avenue on the south, Federal Boulevard on the east, and Sheridan Boulevard on the west.

 - Structure and Jurisdiction.
-BRUN is incorporated as a not-for-profit corporation in the State of Colorado and will, at all times, be in compliance with the laws of the State of Colorado.
+BRUN is incorporated as a 501(c)(3) corporation in the State of Colorado and will, at all times, be in compliance with the laws of the State of Colorado.

 MEMBERS AND MEETINGS

 - Membership.
-Membership consists of the households and organizations that have paid all prescribed dues and whose residences, properties, or businesses are within BRUN’s boundaries.
+Membership consists of those households and organizations whose residences, properties, or businesses and employees are within BRUN’s boundaries and who have registered as members of the organization.
 Each household or organization is entitled to one vote.
 Individuals who reside in member households and work in member organizations may hold office.

 - Annual Meeting.
 There will be an annual meeting of BRUN’s members in the first quarter of each year.
 The members will elect BRUN’s board of directors (the “Board of Directors” and individually, each a “Director”) at the annual meeting.